bernandez/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# function implementation in C
-and loops
+**This directory contains scripts on C functions and nested loops**